margia-rounok/sysen5260-2023-mstdn-nlp/ASSIGNMENT.md

 ## How does your solution use Map-Reduce?
 PySpark abstracts away many of the details of the map-reduce architecture to provide either a SQL-like or a DataFrame-like interface to the data-scientist.

-Based on your specific implementation, please try to identify what steps are being performed by mappers, reducers, combiners, etc.
+Based on your implementation, please try to identify what specific steps performed by mappers, reducers, combiners, etc.

 ## Spark Data Sharing
-You'll notice that if you try to perform Spark operations on files that are not in '/opt/datalake' or '/opt/warehouse', the operations typically fail.
-For example if you were to try to perform analysis on a file '/tmp/as-you-like-it.txt' Spark complains that the file is not found.
+You'll notice that if you try to perform Spark operations on files that are not in `/opt/datalake` or `/opt/warehouse`, the operations typically fail.
+For example if you were to try to perform analysis on a file `/tmp/as-you-like-it.txt` Spark complains that the file is not found.
 Why is that so?

 ## Scaling up
 In your local environment, you can increase the number of worker containers by running: